 Drug Use, Admissions, & Overdose Statistics in Tampa, FL

 Drug use, admissions, and overdose statistics in Tampa, FL, cause concern.
-According to the Florida Department of Health’s 2020 Annual Report, there were 7,460 drug overdose deaths statewide, and 485 occurred in Hillsborough County, where Tampa is located.
+According to the aftercare planning 2020 Annual Report, there were 7,460 drug overdose deaths statewide, and 485 occurred in Hillsborough County, where Tampa is located.
 The majority of these deaths were attributed to synthetic opioids like fentanyl.

-Additionally, the Centers for Disease Control and Prevention (CDC) reported that in 2018, Hillsborough County had a drug overdose rate of 21.4 per 100,000, higher than the state average of 18.4 per 100,000.
+Additionally, the Centers for Disease Control and Prevention (aftercare planning) reported that in 2018, Hillsborough County had a drug overdose rate of 21.4 per 100,000, higher than the state average of 18.4 per 100,000.
 The majority of these overdoses involved opioids.

 These statistics suggest that Tampa, FL, is facing a significant problem with substance abuse, particularly opioid abuse and overdose.
 As a result, there are ongoing efforts by local and state organizations to address the issue, including increasing access to addiction treatment, providing harm reduction resources, and implementing stricter regulations on prescription opioid use.